stapak/Astra-v1/README.md

                 a.Table can be arranged in for a single medicine and its dosage changes per session
 -------------------------------------------------------------------Feature Description----------------------------------------------------------
 1.User Managment:
-    requirements: a.Every staff should be access all patients from the database. b.Every staff should be able to access only the specific amount of data about the patient related to the work of the staff. c.From the same login interface for every user, based on the user new dashboard.
+    Requirements: a.Every staff should be access all patients from the database. b.Every staff should be able to access only the specific amount of data about the patient related to the work of the staff. c.From the same login interface for every user, based on the user new dashboard.